brianhouse/art_and_code/README.md

 ### Open Studio
 All students must complete their own work but are encouraged to help each other.
 To facilitate collective learning, students are encouraged to work in Fields 205.

+### Course Fee
+There is a course fee automatically paid through student accounts when registered for this class.
+The fee helps cover software licensing and sensor hardware.
+However, open source software will be used whenever possible.

+### Accommodations
+If you have a disability that may impact your academic performance, you may request accommodations by submitting documentation  to the Student Support Services Office in Albany Quadrangle (x7192).
+Staff in the SSSO will notify me of the accommodations for which you are eligible; please also make an appointment to discuss with me personally.

 ### Academic Integrity
 Please refer to the policy on [Academic Integrity](https://docs.lclark.edu/undergraduate/policiesprocedures/academicintegrity/) available on the College's 'Policies and Procedures' webpage.
 The work submitted in Digital Media courses must be conceived of and programmed by you.
 While learning from and incorporating code from other sources is a natural part of programming (e.g. [Stack Overflow](https://stackoverflow.com/) and [OpenProcessing](https://www.openprocessing.org)), you must demonstrate understanding and intentionality in your work, and you may not copy and paste others' code wholesale.
 Always credit your inspirations and be confident in your original concepts.

-### Accommodations
+### Land Acknowledgement
-If you have a disability that may impact your academic performance, you may request accommodations by submitting documentation  to the Student Support Services Office in Albany Quadrangle (x7192).
-Staff in the SSSO will notify me of the accommodations for which you are eligible; please also make an appointment to discuss with me personally.
+The Fields Center for Visual Arts stands on the ancestral homelands of the Multnomah, Kathlamet, Clackamas, Tumwater, Watalala bands of the Chinook, Tualatin Kalapuya, and other indigenous nations of the Columbia River.
+It is important to acknowledge the original inhabitants of this place and recognize that we are here because of the sacrifices forced upon them.
+As artists working in Digital Media, we must be aware of and to resist the many ways computation capitalizes upon and perpetuates colonial violence.
 ##

 ## Schedule